What is a pretermitted spouse?

 Pretermitted wife not recognized in Texas

 Texas does not recognize a pretermitted wife, only pretermitted children.
 A child in Texas who is contesting a will may recover under the pretermitted child statute.
-A wife in a will contest in Texas will not since there is no Texas statute recognizing a pretermitted spouse.
+A wife in a will contest in Texas may not since there is no Texas statute recognizing a pretermitted spouse, but see this article where a pretermitted spouse was successful in Texas.